Nissan says may sell low-cost Datsun cars in Brazil

 Earlier on Monday, the Japanese automaker unveiled a five-door hatchback called Go, the first new car from its low-budget Datsun line, at an event in New Delhi.

-The car will be sold in India for less than 400,000 rupees ($6,700) from next year and will be manufactured at Nissan and partner Renault SA's 400,000-cars-per-year plant outside Chennai, southern India.
+The car will be sold in India for less than 400,000 rupees from next year and will be manufactured at Nissan and partner Renault SA's (RENA.PA) 400,000-cars-per-year plant outside Chennai, southern India.

 Nissan may also export Datsun cars from India to South Africa, Mann said.